lando/lando/docs/config/platformsh.md

 ## Caveats and known issues

-Since this is a currently an `alpha` release there are a few known issues, and workarounds, to be aware of.
+Since this is a currently an `beta` release there are a few known issues, and workarounds, to be aware of.
 We also recommend you consult GitHub for other [Platform.sh tagged issues](https://github.com/lando/lando/issues?q=is%3Aopen+is%3Aissue+label%3Aplatformsh
 ).

 We also _highly encourage_ you to [post an issue](https://github.com/lando/lando/issues/new/choose) if you see a problem that doesn't already have an issue.